Probability Bounding: Post-Hoc Calibration via Box-Constrained Softmax: Introduction

-\item \textbf{Calibration and security.} Modern neural networks tend to be overconfident in their predictions~\cite{guo2017calibration}.
-This leads to issues in reliability and trustworthiness: it can result in inappropriate decisions and cause membership leakage, i.e., information leakage of training data~\cite{chen2023overconfidence,fu2024membership}.
-Enforcing box constraints on output probabilities can mitigate overconfidence in neural networks; thus help avoid these issues. \end{itemize}
+Modern machine learning methods, especially neural networks (NNs), have achieved high accuracy on various tasks, but it has been shown that they tend to be overconfident or underconfident in their predictions, i.e., their output probabilities do not match the true probabilities.
+This leads to issues in reliability and trustworthiness, e.g., it can result in inappropriate decisions~\citep{kull2017beta,zadrozny2002transforming} and cause information leakage from the training data~\citep{chen2023overconfidence,fu2024membership}.

+To address this issue, many studies have developed \emph{probability calibration} methods for classification models~\citep{gyusang2024tilt,ghosh2022adafocal,guo2017calibration,kull2019beyond,kumar2018trainable,ma2021meta,tao2025feature}.
+Among them, post-hoc calibration (recalibration) has attracted growing attention and has been widely used across various tasks due to its practical performance and ease of use~\citep{guo2017calibration,kull2019beyond,ma2021meta,tao2025feature,tomani2022parameterized}.
+Post-hoc calibration methods typically calibrate a trained model by fitting only a small number of additional parameters to a validation (calibration) set with negligible impact on classification accuracy.

+However, most existing post-hoc methods provide only \emph{soft control} over the output probabilities and cannot enforce \emph{hard constraints}.
+It is often desirable to impose explicit bounds on output probabilities to enable finer-grained and more reliable control in downstream decision-making.
+For example, in portfolio allocation, investment size is often determined as an explicit function of predicted success probabilities (e.g., Kelly-type criteria~\citep{kelly1956new}), which are known to be highly sensitive to probability estimation errors; overconfident probability estimates can therefore lead to excessively large allocations and catastrophic losses.
+This motivates the use of hard constraints on output probabilities, which can also be beneficial in other safety-critical applications such as medical diagnosis.

+Motivated by this limitation, in this study, we propose a novel post-hoc calibration method, \textbf{probability bounding} (\textbf{PB}).
+Our key idea of PB is to mitigate overconfident and underconfident predictions by enforcing box constraints on the output probabilities, as illustrated in~\cref{fig:basic_idea}.
+In general, it is difficult for practitioners to set appropriate upper and lower bounds.
+Thus, PB learns the upper and lower bounds of the output probability vector by minimizing the loss function on the validation dataset.
+Furthermore, we provide a theoretical analysis of PB, revealing the conditions under which it performs well and deriving an upper bound on its calibration error.